andykuszyk/andykuszyk.github.io/2020-07-24-prometheus-histograms.md

 > You may notice when you're typing `histogram_metric` that two other metrics are listed as well: `histogram_metric_count` and `histogram_metric_sum`.
 This is because, in addition to the data that represents a histogram as we discussed above, histogram metrics in Prometheus also expose a cumulative count of all observations and a cumulative sum of all observations.
 This is particularly useful if, for example, you want to know the average duration of some thing as well as how many times per second it happened - the `_count` series can be used with the `rate()` function to give you the per-second rate of change.

-Ok, so what are we looking at when we query the metric?
+OK, so what are we looking at when we query the metric?
 There are a few key points to note:

 * We are looking at an [*instant vector*](https://prometheus.io/docs/prometheus/latest/querying/basics/#instant-vector-selectors), which means we're seeing the latest set of values scraped by Prometheus (as opposed to a range of values over time).
 In other words, we're looking at a cumulative histogram just like the example we discussed above.
 * Each time Prometheus scrapes a histogram, it collects an instant vector like this one.